 Bachelor of Science degree, finance, Louisiana State University, 1976

 Age 58.
-Chief operating officer of Alcatel-Lucent SA, Boulogne-Billancourt, France, prior to its acquisition by Nokia Oyj in 2016.
+Group Chief Executive Officer of Elior Group (since December 2017).
+Formerly chief operating officer of Alcatel-Lucent SA, Boulogne-Billancourt, France, prior to its acquisition by Nokia Oyj in 2016.
 Formerly chief executive officer and board director of Europcar Group from 2010 to 2012, Guyancourt, France; Chairman and CEO of Areva T&D, Paris, from 2004 to 2010; group executive vice president, Faurecia SA, Paris, from 2001 to 2003; and group vice president, Valeo, Paris, from 1998 to 2000; and held several global executive positions with Michelin from 1983 to 1998.
 Graduated from École Nationale Supérieure des Mines in Nancy, France, and received an MBA from Harvard Business School.
 Served on the Board since 2017.

 Age 51.
 President and Chief Executive Officer of The Timken Company (a manufacturer of bearings, transmissions, gearboxes, motors, lubrication systems and chain), North Canton, Ohio, since 2014.
 Formerly Chief Operating Officer of Bearings and Power Transmissions Group 2013-14.
 He holds a BS in mechanical engineering from Purdue (Ind.)
 University and an MBA from Northwestern (Ill.)
 University.
 Prior to joining Timken in 2006, Mr. Kyle held management positions with Cooper Industries and was vice president of operations for a division of Hubbell, Inc. Elected to the Board in 2015.